gravitl/netmaker-docs/external-clients.rst

 By using this method, you can hook any machine that can run WireGuard into a netmaker network.

 It is recommended to run the netclient where compatible, but for all other cases, a machine can be configured as a Remote Access Clients.
+This recommendatio holds except i the situation ehre only remote acces id required.

+Remote access gateways can be configured as internet gateways.
+Internet gateways work like traditional VPNs: they channel all traffic of their connected clients through them, securely hiding the client's public IP address while they browse the internet.
+Internet gateways can be configured via the `Remote Access tab`.
+See the below section for more information.

 Configuring a Remote Access Gateway